NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

             tag:
                 - option1
                 - option2
+                ...

-If a value is specified in the learning config range but not in the structure/controller file, it's an error.
+If a value is specified in the learning range config but not in the component, it's an error.
-This would require all parameters that want to be learned over to be pre-defined in the yaml file.
+This requires all parameters that want to be learned over to be pre-defined in the yaml file.
-    - Something to consider for the future...
+    - May reduce usability for large descriptions

 TODO:
 Exception Hierarchy
 Refactor out component name from generatecomponent(s)populationss Update scores after beginTrial
+During the refactoring pass, check each use of copy.deepcopy(x).
+Likely overusing it